ciscoheat/buddy/README.md

 }
 ```

-Note that running tests manually like this is rare, you should use the `Buddy` or `BuddySuites` interface as specified in the first FAQ question below.
+Note that running tests manually like this is rare, usually you will use the `Buddy` interface.
+See the first FAQ question for an explanation.

 ### List of built-in Reporters